Trip Overview

 Flying Tigresses

 Today’s 10-mile (16 km) hike descends through a haven of the forest and passes several temples.
 From the gardens of Zangtopelri, we will see the signature roofs of Taktshang monastery far below.
-Guru Rinpoche is said to have flown to this site riding on a tigress and meditated here for three months.
+Guru Rinpoche is said to have flown to this site riding on a tigress and meditated here three years, three months, three weeks, three days and three hours.

 This is one of Bhutan’s most holy sites and pilgrimages.
 We continue our descent through the primeval forest, to the famous and spectacular Tiger’s Nest monastery itself.
 Constructed in 1692, the cave where Guru first meditated is said to be the introduction of Buddhism to Bhutan.